Colin Falkland Gray: Early life

 Gray then applied to join the Civilian Reserve of Pilots but was again rejected on medical grounds.
 Disregarding advice that he would unlikely to ever be deemed fit enough to serve in the RAF on account of osteomyelitis of a leg bone and being prone to conjunctivitis, Gray took up sheep mustering to improve his fitness.
 In September 1938 he passed a medical check and was subsequently accepted for a short service commission in the RAF.
 He had the opportunity to train with the Royal New Zealand Air Force (RNZAF) but opted to go to the United Kingdom.
 His flight training commenced in early 1939 at No. 1 Elementary Flying Training School at Hatfield in Hertfordshire.
 He was posted to No. 11 Flying Training School in April, gained his wings in July, and graduated from advanced training in October as a probationary pilot officer in October 1939.

 Second World War

 With the Second World War underway, Gray was posted to No. 54 Squadron, at the time equipped with Supermarine Spitfire fighters and based at Hornchurch, in November 1939.
 Another pilot at the squadron was fellow New Zealander Alan Deere, who would go on to have a notable career with the RAF during the war.
 During the early months of the war, the squadron alternated between Hornchurch and Rochford, carrying out patrols and being scrambled to intercept Luftwaffe aircraft.
 He was confirmed in his rank of pilot officer on 17 January 1940.
 Meanwhile, his brother Ken was a bomber pilot flying Armstrong Whitworth Whitleys.
-On 1 May 1940, he was flying south from his squadron's base in Scotland to visit Colin but was killed when his aircraft flew into a hill.
+He was flying south from his squadron's base in Scotland to visit Colin but was killed when his aircraft flew into a hill on 1 May 1940.
 The death of Ken greatly affected Colin's morale.